-Softball WA is governed by a Board of up to eight directors.
-The board member composition is made up by six elected members who are appointed to two year terms and two appointed directors.
+Softball WA is governed by a Board consisting of minimum of five and up to maximum of seven elected members who are appointed to two year terms and two independent board members.

 The current Softball WA Directors are:

-A number of sub-committees report to the board to assist in the organisations strategy development and operational tasks.
-Each sub-committee has a terms of reference that outlines the scope of their duties and responsibilities.
-Terms of reference can be found by clicking on the relevant sub-committee.
+A number of committees report to the board to assist in the organisations strategy development and operational tasks.
+Each committee has a terms of reference that outlines the scope of their duties and responsibilities.
+Terms of reference can be found by clicking on the relevant committee.

 Constitution & Regulations